imdoingitlive/DoodleChat/README.md

         .then(function(results) {

-            // If no result, not used yet
-            if (results.length === 0)
+            // If no result, user is not in group if (results.length === 0)
                 obj.joined = false;
             else